-Nursing continue on the same as last week.
+Nursing continues on the same as last week.
 We stuck to four liquid feedings this week.
 It went very well.

 Playing was good.